 • A Do It Yourself Travel Guide book for travelers putting together their travel itinerary.

 • Travel Books Offering Historical Information for travelers planning a more organized group tour.

 Whatever category of information you seek, we got you covered in this article.

 So, here’s our recommendation

-Most Do It Yourself Guide Books to Italy will likely spend half of the time talking about hotels, restaurants, and train schedules, which is not beneficial for travellers doing organized group tours.
+Most Do It Yourself Guide Books to Italy will likely spend half of the time talking about hotels, restaurants, and train schedules, which is not beneficial for travelers doing organized group tours.

-An Italy Guide Book is what you need for travellers on an organized tour because you need comprehensive information about places and no hotel or restaurant names.
+An Italy Guide Book is what you need for travelers on an organized tour because you need comprehensive information about places and no hotel or restaurant names.

 Some Italy Guide Books are undoubtedly packed with lots of information but do not have pictures.
 They are just locations of hotels, restaurants, and train stations.

 But with the DK Eyewitness Travel Guide Book, you can be sure you will get all the information on tourist sites you will visit, with apt explanations of the location’s history and what makes that place relevant.